ethantherizzler2/RBX-Process-Inspector/README.md

-# RBX-Process-Inspector
+# RBX-Inspector
-A simple memory analyzer for Roblox
+A simple analyzer for Roblox

-- read only this doesnt write anything in the memory if u fink
+- read only this doesnt write anything in the memory if u think
 - very trash and bad only update the offsets to make it keep working!